kstudzin/chord_dht/README.md

 # CLI

 ## Start the first node
-python node.py create node_0 tcp://127.0.0.1 --internal-port 5501 --external-port 5502 --real-hashes
+python chord/node.py create node_0 tcp://127.0.0.1 --internal-port 5501 --external-port 5502 --real-hashes

 ## Start a second node
-python node.py join node_1 tcp://127.0.0.1 --internal-port 5503 --external-port 5504 --known-endpoint tcp://127.0.0.1:5501 --known-name node_0 --real-hashes
+python chord/node.py join node_1 tcp://127.0.0.1 --internal-port 5503 --external-port 5504 --known-endpoint tcp://127.0.0.1:5501 --known-name node_0 --real-hashes

-## Shut down the first node
+## Shut down nodes
-python node.py shutdown node_0 tcp://127.0.0.1 --internal-port 5501 --real-hashes
+python chord/node.py shutdown node_0 tcp://127.0.0.1 --internal-port 5501 --real-hashes
+python chord/node.py shutdown node_1 tcp://127.0.0.1 --internal-port 5503 --real-hashes

 ## Run on mininet
-sudo python run_chord.py 25
+sudo python run_chord.py 25 --wait-per-node 20

 ## Evaluate log output
 python chord/util/evaluate_logs.py logs/chord_1624888721.9974809_15_10_20.log --finger-errors --verbose
 ```

-The node module includes code to start a node on the current machine.
-This script has two actions to spin up nodes: `create` starts the first node in a network and `join` starts subsequent nodes.
-This script is used by the `run_chord.py` mininet script to start multiple nodes on a virtual network.
+The `node.py` module includes code to start and stop a nodes on the current machine used by `run_chord.py`.
+The node module has two actions to spin up nodes: `create` starts the first node in a network and `join` starts subsequent nodes. `join` requires the internal endpoint of a known node in the network.
+The node module uses the `shutdown` action and an endpoint to stop a node.
+This should be run directly on the server of the node it is shutting down, so the endpoint should be the internal endpoint.

 The mininet script starts the number of requested nodes, waits some period of time for them to run synchronization, and shuts down each node.

-While the network is running, logs are output to `chord.log`.
-When using the mininet script, logs are migrated to the `logs` directory after the run is complete.
-The `evaluate_logs.py` script reads the logs and evaluates if the network had stabilized by the time it shutdown.
+While the network is running, logs print to `chord.log`.
+The mininet script migrates to the `logs` directory after the run is complete.
+The `evaluate_logs.py` script reads the logs and evaluates if the network had stabilized by the time it shut down.

 #### Results

 When running chord on mininet, there are three settings to consider: the interval between calls to stabilize, the interval between calls to fix fingers, and the amount of time to wait for the network to synchronize.
 In my tests using 25 nodes, I set the stabilize interval to 15 seconds and the fix fingers to 10 seconds.
 I tested wait times of 10, 20, and 30 seconds per node, and the fingers had 75, 23, and 0 errors, respectively.
-This means that the network took between 8 and 12.5 seconds to stabilize.
-In practice there is no wait time and the network may never fully stabilize because nodes will be leaving and enter regularly.
+This means that the network took between 8 and 12.5 seconds to stabilize with the specified synchronization intervals.
+In practice there is no 'wait time'.
+Nodes regularly leaving and enter prevent the network from fully stabilizing .

 ### Virtual Nodes

-**File:** `chord/node.py`, `run_chord.py` <br>
+**File:** `chord/node.py`, `run_chord.py`, `chord/util/evaluate_logs.py` <br>
 **Python structure:** `chord.node.VirtualNode`, `chord.node.ChordVirtualNode`, `chord.node.Node.virtual_nodes`, `chord.node.RoutingInfo`, `chord.node.Node.create()`

 #### Design

 This iteration adds several new classes.
 The `VirtualNode` class contains all the information linking a node to other nodes in the network: successor, predecessor, and fingers.
-Each of these links as well the `VirtualNode` is an instance of `RoutingInfo` which contains information to send messages to a node.
-Specifically, it has a node's digest, the host node's digest, and the host node's address.
+For each link the `VirtualNode` stores an instance of `RoutingInfo` which contains information to send messages to nodes.
+It also contains `RoutingInfo` for itself that it shares with nodes linking to it. `RoutingInfo` contains a node's digest, the host node's digest, and the host node's internal address.
 One of the virtual nodes will always be the host node.
-In this case, the digest and parent's digest are the same. `VirtualNode` also contains the methods, such as `find_successor()`, for retrieving and manipulating those links. `ChordVirtualNode` is a subclass that contains the `closest_preceding_finger()` method.
-As a result of these class, most of the code managing the links between nodes is maintained in the `VirtualNode` class, and the code managing passing messages around the network remains in the `Node` class.
+In this case, the digest and parent's digest are the same.

+`VirtualNode` contains the methods, such as `find_successor()`, for retrieving and manipulating those links. `ChordVirtualNode` is a subclass that contains the `closest_preceding_finger()` method.
+As a result of these class, the code managing the links between nodes is contained in the `VirtualNode` class, and the code managing message passing remains in the `Node` class.
 One optimization that has not yet been made is to avoid sending messages over the network when one virtual node is looking for information on a virtual node hosted by the same parent node.

 Adding virtual nodes required a change in start up procedure.
 When the host starts, it needs to find the successor for each virtual node.
-This was not necessary before because there was only one node, but with 2 or more virtual nodes, the nodes should be find their successor within the group.
-Without this initialization, the synchronization protocols won't properly adjust these nodes.
+This was not necessary before because there was only one node, but with 2 or more virtual nodes, each should be find its successor within the group of other virtual nodes.
+Without this initialization, the synchronization protocols won't properly synchronize these nodes.
 To handle this, the `Node` class now has a `create()` method that should be called on the first node to join the network.

-_**Classs Diagram**_
+_**Class Diagram**_

 ![Class_Diagram](https://user-images.githubusercontent.com/10711838/123802260-1f438480-d8b9-11eb-9984-af04bf2b5704.JPG)